k-miah/FSGLmstate/README.md

 ## Features

-- Multi-state partial log-likelihood function with first and second derivatives
+- `penalty_matrix_K()`: Generation of a penalty structure matrix for use in penalized regression incorporating lasso, fused and group-lasso penalties
-- Multi-state Cox estimation algorithms (gradient ascent & Newton-Raphson) based on long format data
+- `fit.admm.fsgl.mstate()`: Alternating direction method of multipliers (ADMM) optimization for FSGL penalized multi-state models for fixed set of tuning parameters
-- FSGLmstate algorithm: Alternating direction method of multipliers (ADMM) optimization for FSGL penalized multi-state models
+- `gcv.fit.admm.fsgl.mstate()`: Alternating direction method of multipliers (ADMM) optimization for FSGL penalized multi-state models for optimal tuning parameters via generalized cross-validation (GCV) selection criterion

-- Choice of optimal tuning parameters by generalized cross-validation (GCV)
+Bugs and issues can be reported at https://github.com/k-miah/FSGLmstate/issues.

 ## Contact